 And finally, if you are still struggling to actually sit down and get it started, check out my Ten Tips on Starting to Write a Novel.
-Or, get more brilliant writing wisdom from me and support and attention of a bunch of fellow writers by signing up for our next Starting to Write Your Novel course.
+Or, get more writing advice from me and the support and attention of a bunch of fellow writers by signing up for our next Starting to Write Your Novel course.

 That’s all from me.
 Happy writing!